kristianpennacchia/zzz-readermenuredesign.koplugin/README.md

 - **All of the icons are hazard (⚠️) symbols.**
     - Try putting the icons directly into `/koreader/resources/icons` instead of `mdlight`.

-- **Icons are not showing**
+- **Icons are not showing**.
-    - This can happen if you upgraded from an older version of this plugin.
+    - This can happen on some devices with older versions of this plugin.
 Try deleting this plugins SVG icons from `/koreader/resources/icons/mdlight` and replace them with the PNG icons from the [latest release](https://github.com/kristianpennacchia/zzz-readermenuredesign.koplugin/releases/latest), then **restart KOReader**.

 ## Settings